 Often Sent By A Lost Soul

 Many believe that the presence of a butterfly is a sign of a deceased loved one sending you a message.
 Contrary to the belief of certain cultures that butterflies are omens, they represent gentleness, love, and purity which carry messages from spiritual beings looking down on you from above (can be applied to the Owl meaning as well).

 Represent Spiritual Power

-Various cultures believe that butterflies signify creativity, freedom, and love above all of its other spiritual qualities.
+Various cultures believe that butterflies signify creativity, freedom, and love above all of their other spiritual qualities.
 This is due to the perception that all animals possess a special power that was handed to them by a greater entity.
-This only means that the next time you encounter a butterfly, you should tap on their great qualities, such as love for transformation and beauty, to light the path on your own spiritual journey.
+This only means that the next time you encounter a butterfly, you should tap on its great qualities, such as love for transformation and beauty, to light the path on your own spiritual journey.

 Primarily, butterflies are associated with allegories of transformation and change.
 Their presence stimulates us spiritually to emulate their beauty and charm.

 Check here, if you encounter a dead butterfly and want to know the meaning behind it.